neuralmagic/AutoFP8/README.md

 Open-source FP8 quantization library for producing compressed checkpoints for running in vLLM - see https://github.com/vllm-project/vllm/pull/4332 for details on the implementation for inference.

+> NOTE: AutoFP8 is in early beta and subject to change

 ## Installation

 Clone this repo and install it from source: